Star Rating using YUI (and Django)

 The strategy we use is to:

-fix the UL at a certain width with a background of grey stars
+at a certain width with a background of grey stars - decorate the

-decorate the LI.average and LI.current with repeating stars (blue and orange respectively) with a z-index of 1
+with repeating stars (blue and orange respectively) with az-index

 This might not make sense now, until you see the CSS in full action.
 Also for the stars we’ll use a sprite of 3 stars.
 A grey defunct star as the default background, a blue star if it’s the average rating for an item and an orange star if it’s what the user wants.